OUR MISSION — HOPE THROUGH EDUCATION

 Despite Haiti’s poverty and the additional suffering caused by the 2010 earthquake, Haitians have never lost the will to survive, better their lives and educate their children.
 Improving schools for Haiti’s most vulnerable children, particularly in the rural areas, is the core mission of Partners for Haitian Children.

-To achieve its mission, Partners for Haitian Children (PHC) works with indigenous and external organizations to fund carefully selected projects designed to improve the quality of primary education, as well as co-located health care and nutrition and to support post primary education for the most worthy graduates.
+To achieve its mission, Partners for Haitian Children (PHC) works with indigenous and external organizations to fund carefully selected programs designed to improve the quality of primary education, co-located healthcare, and nutrition, as well as to support post-primary education for the most worthy graduates.